TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

   make soft
   make vivado-launch

-To simulate using Modelsim/Aldec and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:
+To simulate using Modelsim and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

-  make map_xilinx_vhdl_lib
-  make vsim (only required if Modelsim is used as simulator) make mig_series7
+  make vsim (only required if Modelsim/Aldec is used as simulator) make mig_series7 make soft make vsim-launch

+To simulate using Aldec Riviera use the following make targets:

+  make riviera
+  make mig_series7
+  make soft
+  make riviera-launch

 Synthesis will ONLY work with Vivado 2013.02 installed or newer, and the XILINX variable properly set in the shell.
 To synthesize the design, do